-Did you know that nearly half of all Americans participated in an outdoor activity in 2015.
+Did you know that nearly half of all Americans participated in an outdoor activities every year?
 We love to be outdoors!
 Walking, boating, hiking, camping and other fun activities are a great way to experience nature and get some physical exercise but they can also create health concerns.
 This 2 part article will highlight 5 outdoor health & safety tips.
 Knowing what they are, how to treat them and even how we can prevent them will help us stay healthy and safe while enjoying our outdoor experience.
 Part 2 can be found here.

 #1 - Heat related illness